anderslatif/Kea_DAT_Node.js_2024_Spring/00._Course_Material/00._Meta_Course_Material/about_the_course.md

 ## Course Components

 ### Homework
 - Weekly exercises that you must hand-in.
-Once the hand-in closes in Fronter it won’t reopen.
+Once the hand-in closes in Teams it won’t reopen.

 ### Hand-in Procedure
 - Git link to the relevant folder.